9 states seeing gas prices below $4 per gallon

 “I have no reason yet to expect the decline won’t reach seven straight weeks, as gas stations still have plenty of room to decline as oil prices remain under $100 per barrel,” said Patrick De Haan, head of petroleum analysis at GasBuddy.
 “However, should the tropics become more active, the decline could eventually reverse.
 In addition, this week we’ll see GDP data for the second quarter, and if it’s better than expected, we may see oil rally, slowing the descent.”

-AAA reports the steady decline is due to low domestic demand for gasoline and oil prices remaining in the mid-$90s per barrel.
+Low demand for gasoline and oil prices remaining in the mid-$90s per barrel are contributing to the steady decline in pump prices, according to AAA.
 Since hitting a record $5.01 per gallon on June 14, the price of gas has fallen every day.

-“Consumers appear to be taking the pressure off their wallets by fueling up less,” said Andrew Gross, AAA spokesperson.
+“Consumers appear to be taking the pressure off their wallets by fueling up less,” said Andrew Gross, AAA spokesperson, in a Monday press release.
 “And there’s reason to be cautiously optimistic that pump prices will continue to fall, particularly if the global price for oil does not spike.
 But the overall situation remains very volatile.”

-AAA says Indiana saw one of the largest weekly decreases in gas prices, falling 21 cents throughout the week.
-Kansas saw the largest decrease, falling 29 cents.
+AAA data shows states primarily in the central U.S. saw the largest weekly decreases in gas prices, with Kansas reporting the largest decrease at 29 cents.

 - Kansas (-29 cents)